apache/sling-old-svn-mirror/bundles/jcr/registration/README.md

-Apache Sling JCR Repository Registration
+# Apache Sling JCR Repository Registration

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 Bundle providing support to publish JCR repository services via RMI and/or JNDI